ryan-mcclue/musings/notes.md

 (IMPORTANT any functions that we are to SIMD, place here. if it comes that we want actual scalar, then rename with func_lane prefix)

-Debug in single lane, single threaded mode
+Debug in single lane, single threaded mode (easier and debugger works) However, can increase lane width as needed (threading not so much?)

 To get over the fact that C doesn't allow & floating point, reinterpret bit paradigm `*(u32 *)&a` as oppose to cast